Title:Construction of an Oxidative Stress Risk Model to Analyze the

 diagnosis and treatment.

-Methods: This study utilized the TCGA dataset and a collection of oxidative stress genes to determine
+Methods: This study utilized the TCGA dataset and a collection of oxidative stress genes to identify

 the expression of oxidative stress-related genes in HCC and their association with overall survival

-the TCGA cohort was divided into high-risk and low-risk groups based on each tumor sample's
+TCGA cohort was divided into high-risk and low-risk groups based on each tumor sample's risk

-risk score.
-Levels of immune cell infiltration and the expression of immune checkpoint-related
+score.
+Levels of immune cell infiltration and the expression of immune checkpoint-related genes

-validated through immunohistochemistry, and their mRNA and protein expression levels were
+through immunohistochemistry, and their mRNA and protein expression levels were measured

 Results: Four oxidative stress-related genes (EZH2, ANKZF1, G6PD, and HMOX1) were identified